 Your GP will want to rule out other possible causes of your fear, such as generalised anxiety disorder or agoraphobia (a fear of being in situations where escape might be difficult, or where help wouldn't be available if things go wrong).

-They'll also want to explore whether you have any other problems that would need to be treated separately, such as depression or a drugs or alcohol problem.
+They'll also want to explore whether you have any other problems that would need to be treated separately, such as depression or an alcohol or drug problem.

-Read about the treatment of depression, treatment of drug misuse and treatment of alcohol misuse.
+Read about treating depression, drug misuse and treating alcohol misuse.